geekelo/scandiweb/README.md

 # scandiweb
-A 2 paged project.
+A simple two paged project built with php, jquery, bootstrap, mysql, html and css.
-Allows for users to add dynamic products and to also view a list of added products.
+Allows for users to add dynamic products
+Users can also view a list of added products.
+Users can select and delete selected products
 Products are displayed beautufully in grid layout.